 One basic definition is a digital asset is any digitally stored content or an online account owned by an individual.
 A more detailed definition is files, including but not limited to, emails, documents, images, audio, video and similar digital

-files which currently exists or may exist as technology develops or such comparable items as technology develops, stored on digital devices, including, but not limited to, desktops, laptops, tablets, peripherals, storage devices, mobile telephones,
+files that currently exist or may exist as technology develops or such comparable items as technology develops, stored on digital devices, including, but not limited to, desktops, laptops, tablets, peripherals, storage devices, mobile telephones,

-smartphones, and any similar digital device which currently exists or may exist as technology develops or such comparable items as technology develops, regardless of the ownership of the physical device upon which the digital asset is stored.
+smartphones and any similar digital device that currently exists or may exist as technology develops or such comparable items as technology develops, regardless of the ownership of the physical device upon which the digital asset is stored.

 Some replace physical assets (photo albums), while others only exist in digital form (for example, a character in an online game).
 The potential problems are that they need to be accessed using a username and password, and they are often located

-on a device which is owned and controlled by a third-party.
+on a device that is owned and controlled by a third party.

 Just like traditional (physical) assets, digital assets can have financial or sentimental value.
 The management and distribution of your digital assets at your incapacity and passing needs to be specifically addressed in your estate plan.
 General

 the password), delete and transfer your digital assets.
-You can also suggest that your attorney in fact, personal representative and successor trustee retain a technical advisor to assist them with your digital assets.
+You can also suggest that your attorney in fact, personal representative and successor trustee retain a technical adviser to assist them with your digital assets.

-Your estate planning documents need to address 4 unique issues regarding your digital assets: Access, Account Deletion, Asset Distribution and Account Transfer.
+Your estate planning documents need to address four unique issues regarding your digital assets: access, account deletion, asset distribution and account transfer.

 estate.
 At minimum, access requires that your designated representative has your username, password and security question answers for each account.
 It is very likely that your family or representative will not be able to access all of your